MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ms.service: o365-proplus-itpro
 localization_priority: Normal
 recommendations: false
-description: "Provides Office admins information about configuring and using inventory in Microsoft 365 Apps admin center to view their managed devices"
+description: "Guidance for Office admins on how to use the inventory feature in the Microsoft 365 Apps admin center."
 ---

 # Overview of inventory in the Microsoft 365 Apps admin center